Society's Finest: History

-Society's Finest started in 1997 with the original members of Josh Ashworth (vocals), Rob Pruett (guitars), Kris McCaddon (guitars), Joel Bailey (bass), and Chad Wilburn (drums).
-The band recorded their debut EP, a split with My Spacecoaster, and their debut album, The Journey...So Far (released via Solid State Records) between 1998 and 2003.
+Society's Finest started in 1997 with the original members of Josh Ashworth (vocals), Rob Pruett (guitars), Derek Rawls (guitars), Joel Bailey (bass), and Phillip Brummett (drums).
+The band recorded their debut EP, a split with My Spacecoaster in 1998.
+They went on to write and record the album "Private Conflicts and Suicides" in 1999.
+The band replaced Phillip Brummett with Josh Burnett on drums after the release of this album.
+They then went on to write and record their debut album, The Journey...So Far (released via Solid State Records) between 1999 and 2003.
+The band line up changed again as they grew to see the departure of Derek Rawls on guitar and Josh Burnett on drums.

 The band reunited in 2004 with Ashworth, Bailey and multiple new members including Nick Nowell (guitars), Daniel Clark (guitars) and Lucas Laskaris (drums).
 The band recorded their second album, Love, Murder, and a Three Letter Word, in 2004.
 Nowell and Poole left the band in 2006.

 The band replaced Nowell and Poole with Guy Turner (guitars) and former drummer Chad Wilburn.
 However, in the process of writing, Wilburn quit.
 The band could not find a replacement, so they hired former Between the Buried and Me drummer Jason Roe.
 Roe recorded part of the album before they found a replacement, Jesse Smith, formerly of Zao.
 Though Smith stated he never actually joined the band.
 And I, the Drunkard was released on Alveran Records in 2006.
 The band broke up for the second time in 2011.

-With a whole new line-up, Ashworth reunited the band with Tyler Berry (guitars), David Cezero (bass), and Jason Roe in 2014, for a celebration of the life of former guitarist Randall Watts.
+With a whole new lineup, Ashworth reunited the band with Tyler Berry (guitars), David Cezero (bass), and Jason Roe in 2014, for a celebration of the life of former guitarist Randall Watts.
 The band stated that they were currently writing for a new album, but no further information has been released.
 In 2017, Ashworth did an interview claiming that the band now consisted only of himself and former guitarist Eli Bowser.

 In 2021, the band announced a new release in the future with the lineup of Ashworth, Bowser, former bassist Daniel Barton, and Lasko(Laskaris) back on drums.